There is a rapid increase in our Christian world today to be 'missional.'

 Go to the cities and share beyond what you are capable of.
 Leave your comfort zones.

-This after I had already moved to a foriegn language, country, culture.
+Think about this.
+This was after I had already moved to a foriegn country, culture, and language.

 This might have been some people's call.
+It disconcerted me.
 I had to stop and get quiet again.

-If I had not discerned my call, I believe I would have moved into depression and left way before the almost 10 years mark of living and learning and sharing and growing.
+If I had not stopped to discern my call, I believe I would have moved into depression.
+Possibly left the mission field way before the years of living and learning and sharing and growing with nationals that I did.

 There is this push that doesn't emphasize the 'CALL' to go to the masses.
-Instead it is all about doing something bigger than life (whether or not you have been called) or you are not living 'missionally.'
+Instead it is all about doing something bigger than life whether or not you have been called.
+This push that says you are not living 'missionally' if you aren't in the throng of masses.

 I question this thought.